 To ensure employees share in Charter Court’s success we regularly benchmark our employee remuneration and seek to offer attractive additional benefits including private pension, life cover, child care vouchers and medical insurance.

-In 2017, we raised over £80,000 for a local charity that supports the homeless in the West Midlands and beyond.
-In addition to our existing charitable contributions which have totalled £213,465 since inception, Charter Court offers a ‘Good Causes’ Fund that can be used towards special charity events being undertaken by, or linked to, employees or their families.
+In 2018, we raised over £65,000 for Socks and Chocs, a local charity that supports the homeless in the West Midlands and beyond.
+In addition to our existing charitable contributions which have totalled £278,635 since 2008, Charter Court offers a ‘Good Causes’ fund that can be used towards special charity events being undertaken by, or linked to, employees or their families.
+We also have longstanding relationships as supporters of local cricket and rugby clubs.

-We believe that by the nature of what we do and by our employees working in modern office environments, we have a relatively small impact on the environment.
+By the nature of what we do, and by having the majority of our employees in a single location, we have a relatively small impact on the environment.